Before you start

 - Bookmarks

-MPH/MHA essays do not need to have bookmarks.
-Theses and dissertations MUST include complete bookmarks.
+Essay, theses and dissertations MUST include complete bookmarks.
 All items in the thesis or dissertation, beginning with the title page and ending with the bibliography, must be bookmarked.
 This includes headings/subheadings, heading numbers, committee member page, abstract, table of contents, list of tables, list of figures, preface, acknowledgements, appendices, etc. See the ETD bookmark help sheet for instructions on how to insert bookmarks.
-The following notes may also be helpful.

 - Using published papers in your essay, thesis or dissertation